Does Homeowners Insurance Cover Water Damage?

 Source of the Water Damage: A standard policy does not cover the repair or replacement of the source of the water damage – for example, a broken dishwasher or washing machine that causes water damage to your floor.
 But, you may add an endorsement to your policy that covers the appliance.

 Water Backup From an Outside Sewer or Drain: A standard homeowners insurance policy typically excludes damage caused by sources outside your home.
 For example, if water backs up to your property due to a faulty outside sewer or drain, your policy does not pay for repairs.
-It is best to buy sewer or water backup add-on coverages to protect your home from this peril.
+It is best to buy sewer or water backup add-on coverages to avoid costly repairs and protect your home from this peril.

 Flood: A homeowners policy does not cover flood damage.
 We highly recommend getting flood insurance if you live in an area that is flood-prone.
 Most insurers provide flood insurance coverage through the National Flood Insurance Program (NFIP), so it is best to check if your insurer carries this option.